hellokatechan/pharmacy_claims_SQL/README.md

 ## 📌 Overview
 ### Business needs

-The client is an insurance company interested in setting up a test database before rolling out the data wareshouse goes live in production , along with pre-program along with pre-program SQL queries for future analysis and reporting.
-The developer is given a small sample dataset containing a list of records of pharmacy claims.(see photo below - click to expand image)
+The client is an insurance company interested in setting up a test database before the data wareshouse goes live in production , along with pre-program along with pre-program SQL queries for future analysis and reportings.
+The developer is given a small sample dataset containing a list of pharmacy claims records.(see photo below - click to expand image)

 ### Normalization